 But in Austin’s history, there is no more horrific example of tree destruction than the deliberate poisoning of Treaty Oak, the last of the Council Oaks, a grove of 14 trees that served as a sacred meeting place for Comanche and Tonkawa Tribes.
-It’s also known as the place where Stephen F. Austin, the leader of the Austin Colony, met local Native Americans in the 1830s to negotiate and sign Texas’s first boundary treaty after two children and a local judge had been killed in raids.
+It’s also said that the tree witnessed the meeting of Stephen F. Austin, the leader of the Austin Colony, with local Native Americans in the 1830s to negotiate and sign Texas’s first boundary treaty after two children and a local judge had been killed in raids.
 In 1927, Treaty Oak was admitted to the American Forestry Association Hall of Fame for Trees and declared the most perfect specimen of a North American tree.
 Foresters estimate the Treaty Oak to be about 500 years old with branches that had spread 127 feet.

 Yet, in 1989, a deranged individual attempted to poison the tree with enough of the hardwood-herbicide, Velpar, to kill 100 trees, according to lab reports.
 The community outrage was an impassioned display of love for a tree.
 Featured in national news stories, the plight of the tree inspired assistance from various sources.
 Texas industrialist and former presidential candidate, Ross Perot, wrote a “blank check” to fund efforts to save the tree.
 Children made get-well cards that were displayed on the fence around the park where the tree struggled.
 Visitors and school children visited the site as if attending a wake, speaking softly and looking mournful.
 DuPont, the herbicide manufacturer, established a $10,000 reward to capture the perpetrator.

 Meanwhile, arborists frantically labored to save Treaty Oak with applications of sugar to the root zone, replacement of soil around its roots and the installation of a system to mist the tree with spring water.
 Although these experts expected the tree to die, Treaty Oak survived, albeit lopsided, as almost two-thirds of the tree succumbed to the poison and more than half of its crown had to be pruned.